japneet-sahni/cks-guide/README.md

 # 3. Minimizing Microservices Vulnerabilities
 ## 3.1 Linux Capabilities and Security Contexts
 - Even after disabling seccomp using --security-opt seccomp=unconfined in a docker container, you will notice that still you won't be able to run some commands like changing systime.
 This is because of another security gate which is called linux capabilities
 - Before 2.2, we only had the binary system of privileged (uid=0) and non-privileged processes; either your process could do everything or it was restricted to the subset of a standard user.
-Certain executables like ping, which needed to be run by standard users but also make privileged kernel calls
+Certain executables like ping, which needed to be run by standard users, also make privileged kernel calls
 - After kernel version 2.2, with introduction of capabilities, all the possible privileged kernel calls were split up into groups of related functionality, then we can assign processes only to the subset they need.

 ```sh